BlackJocker1995/Apriltag_python/README.md

 ## How to use it
 1. You should install the opencv and other lib.Your python version must higher that 2.7(not support).
 2. Now you can run files starting with test*.py
+3. fold named camtest contains some operation about camera and aprilt,but it still not finished.

 ## Other